Multi-Instance Multi-Label Learning: Solving Multi-Instance Single-Label Problems through MIML Transformation

 Five benchmark multi-instance learning data sets are used, including \textit{Musk1}, \textit{Musk2}, \textit{Elephant}, \textit{Tiger} and \textit{Fox}.
 Both \textit{Musk1} and \textit{Musk2} are drug activity prediction data sets, publicly available at the UCI machine learning repository \cite{Blake:Keogh:Merz1998}.
 Here every bag corresponds to a molecule, while every instance corresponds to a low-energy shape of the molecule \cite{Dietterich:Lathrop:Lozano1997}. \textit{Musk1} contains 47 positive bags and 45 negative bags, and the number of instances contained in each bag ranges from 2 to 40. \textit{Musk2} contains 39 positive bags and 63 negative bags, and the number of instances contained in each bag ranges from 1 to 1,044.
 Each instance is a 166-dimensional feature vector. \textit{Elephant}, \textit{Tiger} and \textit{Fox} are three image annotation data sets generated by \cite{Andrews:Tsochantaridis:Hofmann2003} for multi-instance learning.
 Here every bag is an image, while every instance corresponds to a segmented region in the image \cite{Andrews:Tsochantaridis:Hofmann2003}.
 Each data set contains 100 positive and 100 negative bags, and each instance is a 230-dimensional feature vector.
 These data sets are popularly used in evaluating the performance of multi-instance learning algorithms.

-We follow the benchmark experiment design and report average accuracy of 10 runs of ten-fold cross validation.
-Here the parameters of \textsc{SubCod} are determined by hold-out tests on training sets, and the candidate value ranges are $[10, 70]$ for $M$, the number of Gaussian mixture components, and $[10\% \times \#$labels, $70\% \times \#$labels $]$ for $\theta$, the smallest number of derived labels that cannot be inverted. \textsc{MimlSvm} is used to realize the MIML learner in Step 3 of \textsc{SubCod}, and the candidate value range is $[200, 400]$ for parameter $k$, the number of intermediate clusters in \textsc{MimlSvm}.
-The classifier $h_y$ in Step 4 of \textsc{SubCod} is realized by \textsc{Smo} with default parameters.
-The results of the compared algorithms are the best performance reported in literatures \cite{Andrews:Tsochantaridis:Hofmann2003,Fung:Dundar:Krishnappuram2007nips06}.
-The comparison is summarized in Table~\ref{table:MILresult}, where the best performance on each data set has been highlighted in boldface.
+Parameters of {\sc SubCod} are determined by hold-out tests on training sets.
+Specifically, candidate values of $M$ (the number of Gaussian mixture components) range between $[10, 70]$, while candidate values of $\theta$ (the smallest number of labels that cannot be inverted) range between $[mM\times 10\%, mM\times 70\%]$.
+Ten runs of ten-fold cross validation are performed and the results are summarized in Table~\ref{table:MILresult}, where the best performance on each data set has been highlighted in boldface.
+Note that the results of the compared algorithms (second part of Table~\ref{table:MILresult}) are the best performance reported in literatures \cite{Andrews:Tsochantaridis:Hofmann2003,Fung:Dundar:Krishnappuram2007nips06}.\footnote{The tradition of the multi-instance learning community is to compare with the best performance reported in literature.
+Since the detailed results are not available \cite{Andrews:Tsochantaridis:Hofmann2003,Chen:Bi:Wang2006,Chen:Wang2004,Fung:Dundar:Krishnappuram2007nips06,Gartner:Flach:Kowalczyk2002,Maron:Lozano1998,Wang:Zucker2000,Zhang:Goldman2002}, we do not perform statistical significance tests at here.}

-Table~\ref{table:MILresult} shows that \textsc{SubCod} is very competitive to state-of-the-art multi-instance learning algorithms.
-In particular, on \textit{Musk2} its performance is much better than other algorithms.
+Table~\ref{table:MILresult} shows that \textsc{SubCod} and its variants are very competitive to state-of-the-art multi-instance learning algorithms.
+In particular, on \textit{Musk2} their performance are much better than other algorithms.
 This is expectable because \textit{Musk2} is a complicated data set which has the largest number of instances, while on such data set the sub-concept discovery process of \textsc{SubCod} may be more effective.

-Overall, the experimental results suggest that MIML can be useful when we are given observational data where each object has already been represented as a multi-instance single-label example.
+Overall, the experimental results suggest that MIML could be useful when we are given observational data where each object has already been represented as a multi-instance single-label example.